pminina01/readthedocs/File-target.md

 _fileAttributes_ - File attributes (Windows only).
 Possible values:
   * Archive - File should be archived.
-  * Compressed - Compress file contents.
+  * ~~Compressed~~ - Compress won't work due to .Net restrictions.
+You can use enableArchiveFileCompression.
   * DeleteOnClose - Delete file after it is closed.
   * Device - Device file.
   * Encrypted - Encrypted file.